Lorenzo Mattotti

-Lorenzo Mattotti (born 24 January 1954) is an Italian comics artist as well as an illustrator.
+Lorenzo Mattotti (born 24 January 1954) is an Italian comics artist, illustrator and film director.
+He had an international breakthrough in the 1980s with the comic book Fires.
 His illustrations have been published in magazines such as Cosmopolitan, Vogue, The New Yorker, Le Monde and Vanity Fair.
 In comics, Mattotti won an Eisner Award in 2003 for his Dr Jekyll & Mr Hyde graphic novel.
+He directed the 2019 animated feature film The Bears' Famous Invasion of Sicily.

 Biography

-Mattotti was born in Brescia (Lombardy).

-He studied architecture when he was young, but did not finish the course.
+Born in Brescia, he studied architecture when he was young, but did not finish the course.
 Instead he became a comics artist.
 After a few traditional comic stories he decided he wanted to tell different kinds of stories and portray these in a different style.

 Il Signor Spartaco was the first comic made under this ambition.
 The story centred on the dreams of a train passenger making it possible for Mattotti to use forms and colors in a way previously unseen in the classic French-Belgian comic world.
 He focused more on the inner world of his characters and the total absence of an adventure was also a radical change in the comics universe.

 Mattotti is mainly inspired by painters, musicians, writers and directors.
 To him, the relation between text and image should be the same as with text and music.
 The two should enrich each other.
 Unusually, in Mattotti's comics the text illustrates the illustration instead of the other way around.
-He always makes sure the text has enough freedom for multiple interpretations.
+He always makes sure the text has enough ambiguity for multiple interpretations.

-With Fires (1986) Mattotti made his name in the comics world.
+With Fires (1984) Mattotti made his name in the comics world.
 The story revolves around the struggle between nature and civilization.
 The main character is a crew member of a panzership who has to make sure a mysterious island is ready for civilization.
 Dreams and associations again play an important role.
 Although Fires has a clear story line, Mattotti evades an explicit, chronological story.
 The inner battle of the main character to change and get out of his strict environment is more important.
 Graphically the album is a highlight in his artistic career: he worked six years on the book, which resembles a gallery of paintings.